gem-pasteur/Integron_Finder/doc/source/introduction.rst

 **Does it work ?**

 Yes!
 The estimated sensitivity is 61% on average with the default option and goes up to 88% with the ``--local_max`` option.
 The missing *attC* sites are usually at the end of the array.
 The False positive rate with the ``--local_max`` option is estimated between 0.03 False Positive per Megabases (FP/Mb) to 0.72 FP/Mb.
-This leads to a probability of finding 2 consecutive *attC* sites within 4kb between 4.10^-6 and 7.10^-9.
-Finally, this parameters do not depend on the G+C percent of the given replicon.
+This leads to a probability of finding 2 consecutive false *attC* sites within 4kb between 4.10^-6 and 7.10^-9.
+Overall, the probability of finding an integron in a chromosome (including finding a part of it) is more than 95%.
+Finally, these parameters do not depend on the G+C percent of the given replicon.
+See the `paper`_ for more information (freely accessible).

 |benchmark|